The ChurchWest Team

 When Can Churches Apply for Security Grants?

-For example, the California State Nonprofit Security Grant Program and the Pennsylvania Nonprofit Security Grant Fund usually opens in late summer (July or August).
+For example, the California State Nonprofit Security Grant Program and the Pennsylvania Nonprofit Security Grant Fund typically open in late summer (July or August).

 Insurance Considerations